In-Game-Collectables/IGC_UE4/README.md

 <br />

 ## Notes
+* The Capturer will render out attached Actor, the Actor's children and and *Extra Actors*
+* The variable *CurrentStage* on *BP_Capturer* can be used to see if it is currently Capturing, Uploading, CheckingOut, or not doing anything.
 * If the captures are not matching what is seen on screen: in BP_Capturer/SceneCaptureComponent2D, the Show Flags under Scene Capture can be edited to get the best result
     * Set the parameter bCustomizeShowFlags to true if doing so.
-* The Capturer will render out attached Actor, the Actor's children and and *Extra Actors*
-* The variable *CurrentStage* on *BP_Capturer* can be used to see if it is currently Capturing, Uploading, CheckingOut, or not doing anything.

-## Warnings
-* If *Auto-Exposure* is turned on within the project, the render will not match what the viewport looks like.
-It will probably instead seem much dimmer.
-    * Use the *Render Parameters* on *BP_Capturer* to boost the brightness of the renders in this case.

 <p align="center">
 <img src="https://github.com/In-Game-Collectables/IGC_UE4/assets/35625367/31d80c8a-8853-4b72-a1f9-97d984492a44" align="top">